nileshkr022/PocketFlow/README.md

-# 💸 PocketFlow - Cash Flow Minimizer (by Nilesh Kumar)
+# 💸 PocketFlow - Cash Flow Minimizer

 **PocketFlow** is a React-based tool that simplifies debt settlement among groups.
 It calculates optimized repayments that reduce the number of transactions needed to settle all balances.